 - Start doing

 To start with, you’ll go around the room and allow everyone to share the ideas they came up with for things to completely STOP doing moving forward.
-This could be steps of the project that turned out to be entirely useless or that cost more money than it’s worth.
+This could be steps of the project that turned out to be entirely useless or that cost more money than they’re worth.

 Give everyone a chance to talk and discuss the different ideas brought up to come to a consensus on the issues that really should be entirely stopped.
 After giving the conversation around ten minutes, it’s probably a good time to move on to the next step.